-In accordance with GASB #3, three categories of credit risk are defined.
-Category 1 - includes deposits insured or collateralized with securities held by the D.C.
-Public Charter School Board or by its agent in the Board's name.
+In accordance with GASB Statement No. 3, three categories of credit risk are defined.
+Category 1 - includes deposits insured or collateralized with securities held by the District of Columbia Public Charter School Board or by its agent in the Board's name.
 Category 2 - includes deposits collateralized with securities held by the pledging financial institution's trust department or agent in the Board's name.
 Category 3 - includes any bank balance that is collateralized with securities held by the pledging financial institution or by its trust department or agent but not in the Board's name.
 A summary of the bank balances are as follows:

-Category 1 - Insured (FDIC) \$ 200,000
+Category 1 - Insured (FDIC) \$ 146,845

 Category 2 - Collateralized with Securities Held by the

 Pledging Financial Institution in the

-Entity's Name 210,321
+Entity's Name -

-Uninsured and Uncollateralized 220,515
+Uninsured and Uncollateralized 541,374

-Total • 630 836
+Tota1 \$ 688.219

-Due to increased cash flows at certain times during the year, the D.C.
-Public Charter School Board's deposits for which securities were held by the pledging financial institution may have increased significantly.
+Due to increased cash flows at certain times during the year, the District of Columbia Public Charter School Board's deposits for which securities were held by the pledging financial institution may have increased significantly.
 As a result, the amounts that were in Category 2 at those times may have been substantially higher than at year end.

-For the year ended September 30, 2002, there was an instance of noncompliance with the District of Columbia Statute which requires funding in excess of Federal Depository Insurance to have collateral pledged by the depository.
+For the year ended September 30, 2003, there was an instance of noncompliance with the District of Columbia Statute which requires funding in excess of Federal Depository Insurance to have collateral pledged by the depository.
 The amount identified as uninsured and uncollateralized represents funds held by a bank that are in excess of the Federal Depository Insurance Limits and are not collateralized by the bank.
 Management is currently in the process of obtaining pledged securities from the financial institution to collateralize excess amounts.